opentraffic/reporter/py/README.md

 Example Usage: ./download_tiles.sh -74.251961,40.512764,-73.755405,40.903125 https://thewebsite.com/dir /data/tiles 5 false

 If cURL reports and error the script will report on what tiles were not downloaded.
-This could be due issues from connection issues to just the fact that tile no longer exists.
+This could be due to issues from connection problems, to a high number of processes being set, or just the fact that tile no longer exists.
 For example://

 [WARN] https://thewebsite.com/dir/000/753/542.gph was not found!